-The terms “Motion Graphics” and “Animation” are often used interchangeably.
+The terms “motion graphics” and “animation” are often used interchangeably.
 However, they don’t always exist exclusive of each other.
-Often, animation also requires being coupled with motion graphics to give a finish to the product.

-Generally, most people won’t care about the differentiation between the two.
+Generally, most people won’t care about the difference between the two.

-However, if you are a part of the creative industry or are interested in creating a motion graphics or animation video for your business, its important to understand the difference.
+But, if you are a part of the creative industry or want to create motion graphics or animation videos for your business, it’s important to understand the difference.

-Let’s dig deeper into the differences between animation and motion graphics and study the two in detail with examples.
+Let’s dig deeper into motion graphics vs animation and study the two in detail with examples.

-A motion graphics video typically includes on-screen text combined with shapes and sometimes images.
+A motion graphics video typically includes on-screen text.
+It combines the text with shapes and sometimes images.